jaredmdunn/wherever-we-go/02_characters/05_talents.md

 - [ ] **Improvised Tools** *(Requires D12)* - You can treat injuries or illnesses without proper equipment, ignoring penalties for lack of gear.

 ### Priest (D8)
-*You channel divine, spiritual, or philosophical power through faith, ritual, and conviction—whether from gods, spirits, or sheer belief.*
+*You channel divine, spiritual, or philosophical power through faith, ritual, and conviction-whether from gods, spirits, or sheer belief.*

 - [x] **Studious Devotion** - Add your **Talent die** when making **Learning** rolls related to religion.
 - [x] **Divine Insight** *(Requires D8)* - Add your **Talent die** when making **Connection** or **Insight** rolls related to faith, devotion, or moral guidance.